michaelbrave/Homemade-CS-Degree/FreeCodeCamp_Data_Science/Data_Science_Notes.md

 stats

 machine learning
--finding clusters or scores that could lead to meaning
+- finding clusters or scores that could lead to meaning

 tech is just a means to the insight

 sourcing -raw materials
--existing data
+- existing data
-    -in house
+    - in house
-    -open
+    - open
-    -third party
+    - third party
--apis
+- apis
-    -most common way to get web data
+    - most common way to get web data
-    -direct import
+    - direct import
--scraping
+- scraping
-    -for when they don't have an API
+    - for when they don't have an API
--making data
+- making data
-    -interviews
+    - interviews
-    -surveys
+    - surveys
-    -expiraments
+    - expiraments

 GIGO - garbage in, garbage out